List of Cardcaptor Sakura characters: Sakura Kinomoto

 For all Japanese-language productions of the anime (including movies, audio CDs, and video games), Sakura is voiced by Sakura Tange.
 In the Animax English dub, she is voiced by Andrea Kwan.
 In the English dub of the second movie, she is voiced by Kari Wahlgren.
 In the English dub of the Clear Card arc, she is voiced by Monica Rial, who reprised her role as Sakura from Tsubasa: Reservoir Chronicle.

 In the Nelvana English dub Cardcaptors, she is known as Sakura Avalon, though her given name is repronounced as "Sa-KU-ra" instead of "SA-ku-ra".
 She is voiced by Carly McKillip.
 In this version, she is portrayed as a more thick-skinned character than in the original anime, her initial romantic feelings for Yukito and fear of ghosts are removed, and later in the series she and Syaoran never developed their romance as it was heavily edited out.

+The decision to have Sakura and Syaoran become a couple at the end of the series was popular amongst fans, with Nanase Ohkawa noting in a February 2001 interview that she was glad that the readers were happy that Sakura and Syaoran got together.

+During a CLAMP Twitter Space discussion in April 2024, which took place a month after a special chapter of Clear Card was published in Japan (which was the last story reprinted in the final volume of Clear Card), CLAMP were asked if they had plans for another story arc, perhaps one about Sakura and Syaoran's wedding.
+Responding to the question, Nanase Ohkawa expressed her view that "it’d be best for everyone to imagine Sakura and Syaoran’s wedding in their own hearts," but did not rule out a continuation of the story after the final volume of Clear Card.